mschwendt/libtfmxaudiodecoder/README.md

 The library has been tested with a large number of files from old and current major collections like [Modland](https://modland.com/) and [ExoticA](https://www.exotica.org.uk/wiki/Category:Amiga_Music_Formats).
+During pre-release testing, multiple issues reported in bug trackers of other music players have been reviewed, too.

 If you are an author of a music player, please give this library a try, and consider adding a plug-in, if you like what you hear.